QuentinRa/blog.quentinra.dev/info/js/index.md

 ## My list of JavaScript libraries

-This is more like a list of libraries to make some animations that a list of libraries 😋.
+This is more like a list of libraries to make some animations than a list of libraries 😋.

 <details class="details-border">
 <summary>Title</summary>
 <br>

-With [anime.js](https://animejs.com/) you do something like [this hand written animation](https://codepen.io/mellis84/pen/JpVZNw)
+With [anime.js](https://animejs.com/) you do something like [this handwritten animation](https://codepen.io/mellis84/pen/JpVZNw)

 <div style="width: 500px;">